 Training the Algorithms:

-By default, the neural network goes from the input layer to the output layer in an almost linear manner and at every layer weights and/or biases are added.
-For properly learning to take place the neural networks are trained first with a set of rules.
+Neural networks typically advance from the input layer to the output layer in an almost linear fashion, introducing weights and/or biases at each layer by default.
+To enable effective learning, neural networks initially train with a set of predefined rules.

-Once the neural network is trained it becomes an expert in that particular category and can start giving outputs for the test datasets.
+After training, the neural network excels in a specific category and can produce outputs for test datasets.